How to Appeal a Health Insurance Claim Denial in 5 Steps

 blueCheck icon

-File an internal appeal within the insurer’s deadline, typically between 30 and 180 days, and provide any missing information or documentation that could support your case.
+File an internal appeal within the insurer’s deadline, between 30 and 180 days, and provide any missing information or documentation that could support your case.

 blueCheck icon